Menu

 Capitals in This Quiz

-48 countries are included in the Asia Capitals Map Quiz.
+48 countries are included in the Asia Capitals Map Quiz Game.

 Abu Dhabi, Amman, Ankara, Ashgabat, Astana, Baghdad, Baku, Bandar Seri Begawan, Bangkok, Beijing, Beirut, Bishkek, Colombo, Damascus, Dhaka, Dili, Doha, Dushanbe, Hanoi, Islamabad, Jakarta, Jerusalem, Kabul, Kathmandu, Kuala Lumpur, Kuwait City, Male, Manama, Manila, Muscat, Naypyidaw, New Delhi, Phnom Penh, Pyongyang, Ramallah, Riyadh, Sanaa, Seoul, Singapore, Taipei, Tashkent, Tbilisi, Tehran, Thimphu, Tokyo, Ulaanbaatar, Vientiane, Yerevan